schlaepf/SudokuSolver/README.md

 800203009
 005010300

-Whereas the zeros are interpreted as empty fields, which need to be filled by the application.
+Whereas the zeros are interpreted as empty fields, which need to be filled by the application in order to solve the sudoku.
 If the input file is in a wrong format, the application will display a warning.

 After the startup of the program it looks like this:

 ![start](https://user-images.githubusercontent.com/18100041/45557340-a96fea80-b83d-11e8-9606-8d909dc5dd37.PNG)

-After the input file is loaded the sudoku can be solved:
+After the input file is loaded, the sudoku can be solved:

 ![after_file](https://user-images.githubusercontent.com/18100041/45557338-a96fea80-b83d-11e8-9dc1-b7578e3befd1.PNG)